A large number of people have encouraged and supported the development of Video Game Law as a course and website:

 Many others at the Allard School of Law have encouraged my efforts.
 These include Professor David Duff who approved the 2.0 incarnation of the course as well as former Deans Lynn Smith and Joost Blom, Q.C.
 Always willing to help have been Professors Joel Bakan, Graham Reynolds, Joe Weiler, and Associate Dean Doug Harris.
 Dan Silverman, Tom Dudas and Bernie Flinn have worked very hard and with admirable consistency over the years to improve and grow the technological capabilities of the course.
 Susan Morin Director, Student Academic Services, must be thanked for all the many administrative things she has done over the years to make teaching as smooth as possible for me (and so many others).

 The UBC Centre for Teaching, Learning & Technology for being an incredible facilitator of ideas, support and inspiration – in particular three wonderful collaborators.
 The amazing Novak Rogic for leading me to the creation of a website, making it happen and meeting with me regularly to design, improve, refine and evolve the on-line presence of the course.
 Will Engle has selflessly provided a seemingly endless supply of ideas, encouragement and follow-up.
-A very special thanks is owed to the extraordinary Richard Tape who so often and so skillfully implemented improvements, and made them dramatically better than expected every time.
-Over the years there are a great many others at CTLT who have made real contributions to evolution of the course, including David Brabbins, Enej Bajgoric, Jeff Miller, Devindra Payment, Richard Tape, Joe Zerdin, as well as the unfailingly professional Saeed Dyanatkar who was so much more than our camera-person during the Spring 2013 semester.
-Erin Fields of UBC Libraries who leads the Open Badges UBC project was integral to the incorporation and evolution of open badges within the course, and a joy to work with.
+A very special thanks is owed to the extraordinary Richard Tape who so often and so skillfully implemented many improvements, and made them dramatically better than expected every time.
+A particular thanks is owed Richard for all he has done so much to help create and evolve Version 1 of the Socratic tool on the website Over the years there are a great many others at CTLT who have made real contributions to evolution of the course, including David Brabbins, Enej Bajgoric, Jeff Miller, Devindra Payment, Richard Tape, Joe Zerdin, as well as the unfailingly professional Saeed Dyanatkar who was so much more than our camera-person during the Spring 2013 semester.
+Erin Fields of UBC Libraries who leads the Open Badges UBC project was integral to the incorporation and evolution of open badges within the course for a number of years, and was a joy to work with on that project.

 To all the students of Video Game Law over the years for always being engaged, passionate and informed.
 Yours were terrific classes filled with amazing individuals who I continue to admire as your many accomplishments come to the fore.